 - Make sure that the volume is not muted in your Surface Pro or any apps with volume control.

 - If you can’t hear any sound when using headphones, you can check if the sound is working after unplugging the headphones.
 If the problem lies in your headphone, you need to check the warranty and get it replaced.

-- If you’re using Bluetooth related accessories, please make sure they’re correctly paired.
+- Or if you’re using Bluetooth-related accessories, please make sure they’re correctly paired.

 - Close all audio apps, then remove any accessories from your Surface and reconnect them firmly.